glacier-modding/glaciermodding.org/docs/modding/hitman/customcampaigns/creating_mission.md

 * Scenario Brick
   * A brick that contains entities for a location.
   * It is best practice to follow a standardized hierarchical format of entity folders that group similar entities together.
-  * For instance, you would put all your NPC entities in a NPCs folder.
+  * For instance, you would put all your NPC entities in an NPCs folder.
 * Scene Entity
   * An entity that uses a scenario brick and possibly other bricks, specified in the `externalScenes` list.
   * There could be multiple scenes that all use the same scenario brick.